yuanqing/cuba/README.md

 const cuba = require('cuba').stream
 ```

-#### const query = await cuba(spreadsheetId [, serviceAccountCredentials])
+#### const query = cuba(spreadsheetId [, serviceAccountCredentials])

-The function signature is identical to [the corresponding function in the array interface](#const-query--await-cubaspreadsheetid--serviceaccountcredentials).
+The function signature is identical to [the corresponding function in the array interface](#const-query--cubaspreadsheetid--serviceaccountcredentials).

 #### const stream = await query([query, options])

-The function signature is identical to [the corresponding function in the array interface](#const-array--await-queryquery-options), only that here we get a Promise for a [Readable Stream](https://nodejs.org/api/stream.html#stream_class_stream_readable), instead of an array.
+The function signature is identical to [the corresponding function in the array interface](#const-array--queryquery-options), only that here we get a Promise for a [Readable Stream](https://nodejs.org/api/stream.html#stream_class_stream_readable), instead of an array.

 ---